-All this, to say that torrent repositories became nowadays something western governments wants to censure.
-In an act of resistance, I've decided to create a DHT crawler based on nodeJS so everyone could install his own pirate bay that you'll be able to install easily on basic hardware.
+All this, to say that torrent repositories became nowadays something governments wants to censure.
+So, I've decided to create a DHT crawler using nodeJS so everyone could install his own pirate bay that (should) be easy to install on basic hardware.

-So the idea is to use DHT decentralized protocol to get torrents downloaded by other users so we can index them in our database to generate a substantial list of torrents in order for us to search for a movie or a book you want to read/see.
+So the idea is to use DHT decentralized protocol to listen to torrents downloaded by other users in order to index them in our database.
+Then we want to search for a movie or a book in our database.

-The project is composed of 3 modules totally independants :
+The project is composed of 3 modules :

 - crawlDHT : this module listen on the DHT network for torrent hashes and store them on a redis queue called DHTS.
 It also save DHT routing table every 10 minutes as recomended by BEP specifications.
 It uses the dht.js module an implementation of DHT protocol.